omeka/omeka-s-developer/docs/register_an_addon.md

+---
-# Registering a new module or theme with omeka.org
+title: Registering a new module or theme with omeka.org
+---

 After you [register your GitHub repository](http://omeka.org/register/) as an Omeka addon we'll publish new versions of your addon if you follow these steps.